rackerlabs/technical-blog/_posts/2013-03-27-rackspace-service-registry-status-update-performance-and-reliability-improvements-new-features-and-more.markdown

 tweaking and upgrading our infrastructure.
 One of the bigger upgrades we have performed recently has been an upgrade from Cassandra 1.1 to Cassandra 1.2.

-When we initially started working on Rackspace Service Registry, Cassandra 1.2 hasn’t been stable yet and that is why we started with 1.1.
+When we initially started working on Rackspace Service registry, Cassandra 1.2 hasn’t been stable yet and that is why we started with 1.1.
 We have primarily upgraded to 1.2 so we can, among other things, take an advantage of an optimized and more efficient [tombstone removal](http://www.datastax.com/dev/blog/tombstone-removal-improvement-in-1-2)